If You Had My Love: Production

 The music video for "If You Had My Love" was directed by Paul Hunter.
 It features a voyeuristic internet theme, wherein a range of viewers watch Lopez through webcams by accessing "Jennifer Lopez Online".
-The Los Angeles Times described it as a "timely thematic fusion of elaborate dance numbers, the voyeurism of the Internet and Lopez's raw powers of attraction on men, women and little girls."
+The Los Angeles Times described it as a "timely thematic fusion of elaborate dance numbers, the voyeurism of the Internet and Lopez's raw powers of attraction on men, women and little girls".
 The "interactive" music video was launched in junction with Lopez's own official website at the time.
-Its "voyeuristic quality" was Hunter's idea, while Sean Combs came up with the website concept that "tied it all together".
+Its "voyeuristic quality" was Hunter's idea, while Combs came up with the website concept that "tied it all together".
 Lopez, who had a specific idea of how she wanted the dance break to be, described the music video as a collaboration between herself, Hunter, Combs, and her manager Benny Medina.
 The clip debuted on the May 17, 1999, edition of Total Request Live, and was serviced to music video outlets for the week ending May 22, 1999.
 Actor Adam Rodriguez, who appears in the music video, said: "Jennifer and I were friends when she called me up to do her video [...]
-I remember thinking, ‘Why not just do it?’
+I remember thinking, 'Why not just do it?'
 Then it turned out that the single was a massive hit and what really catapulted her career to global fame.
 To be a part of that made it a fun summer because everybody knew that video."
 Lopez's outfits and accessories in the music video included a white bikini top and low rise sweatpants, a "plunging" gold necklace, and a mini mirror dress during one of the dance sequences.
 In it, she also sported a sleek hairstyle with honey highlights.